-At the start of your course you will attend an orientation.
-This orientation provides specific details about your course requirements, important dates and will be an opportunity to meet your trainer and the other students in your course.
+At the start of your course, you are required to attend a mandatory orientation session.
+This orientation provides specific details about your course requirements, important information an opportunity to meet your trainer and the other students in your course, and and opportunity to ask questions and seek support which you may require.